KDE/documentation-develop-kde-org/content/docs/extend/kate/plugin.md

 }
 ```

 Compile and install it.
-You should now be able to see the preivew of markdown files in the toolview we created.
+You should now be able to see the preview of markdown files in the toolview we created.

+### Full code

+#### CMakeLists.txt
+{{< readfile file="/content/docs/extend/kate/plugin/CMakeLists.txt" highlight="cmake" >}}
+#### plugin.json
+{{< readfile file="/content/docs/extend/kate/plugin/plugin.json" highlight="json" >}}
+#### plugin.h
+{{< readfile file="/content/docs/extend/kate/plugin/plugin.h" highlight="cpp" >}}
+#### plugin.cpp
+{{< readfile file="/content/docs/extend/kate/plugin/plugin.cpp" highlight="cpp" >}}

+Since this is a very basic tutorial and likely doesn't explain a lot of things or shows other APIs that we have, the following resources may be of more help:

+- https://api.kde.org/frameworks/ktexteditor/html/ - Here you will find the list of all classes and methods available in the API
+- https://invent.kde.org/utilities/kate/-/tree/master/addons - The list of existing plugins can be an extremely useful resource if you want to find how to do a particular thing
+- https://kate-editor.org/support/ - You can find links to our mailing-list, chat here.
+We also have a telegram group where you can ask questions